 Yes, it was cancerous.
 But like we mentioned before, not only was it cancerous, but if left any longer, it would have become fatal.
 It had to be operated on — and quickly.
 It’s not that O’Connor was scared, necessarily.
 But he recounted multiple times how often his jaw hit the floor upon hearing the news.
 A grown man with grown children, who never had so much as a broken bone or a cavity, was facing lethal skin cancer — and he had had no idea.

 The dermatologist who took the initial biopsy referred O'Connor to Dr. Hooman Khorasani, who was going to be the one performing his skin cancer surgery.
-Dr. Khorasani is a fellowship trained, triple board certified dermatologic and cosmetic surgeon, who is one of the leaders in the field with respect to Mohs surgery.
+Dr. Khorasani is a fellowship trained, quadruple board certified dermatologic and cosmetic surgeon, who is one of the leaders in the field with respect to Mohs surgery.
 The Mohs technique allows him to remove the cancerous tissue, while preserving as much healthy tissue as possible.
 Dr. Khorasani also performs the reconstructive surgery after the cancer is removed, in order to ensure maximum recovery, with respect to both health and aesthetics.

 "I met Dr. Khorasani and he told me what he was going to be doing and how Mohs surgery works," said O'Connor.
 "I said let's just get it on.
 I have to do what I have to do."